areyouroot/RootOS/README.md

 using this can allows you to do almost everything  that windows 11 can.
 You can customize the scripts to add the new features like HDR etc.
 ## what does it contain
+kde plasma
+fish
+stream
+wine etc
+and all black arch hacking tools it has dpkg so u can install .deb files
 ## How to use it and install it

 ## this script was done by Mr. A Abdul Faheem